semrush/intergalactic/website/docs/core-principles/a11y/a11y-keyboard.md

 - Avoid overriding hotkeys.
 For example, don't override `Control+C` (or `Command+C` on Mac).
 - Use HTML specification and always include attributes and roles.
 - When opening a modal window, focus should move to the window, and then return to the page.
+- The user expects that the focus between elements will switch in a logical order, usually from left to right and from top to bottom.

 @## Basic rules